Blog Co Founders

 You don’t need a lawyer to write the agreement, but you should have one review it.
 Any two people can enter into a contract.
 The value of a lawyer is making sure the language holds up in your specific jurisdiction and that you haven’t missed anything critical.
 Budget $1,000 to $3,000 for a startup attorney to review a co-founder agreement.

-What’s the difference between a co-founder agreement and an operating agreement?
+What’s the difference between a co-founder agreement, an operating agreement, and a shareholder agreement?

 When should we sign a co-founder agreement?